 King’s College Hospital

-In 1877, Joseph Lister performed the first major surgery under strict antiseptic conditions.
-It’s because of him that our hospital came to have a surgical unit comparable with the best in Europe.
+In 1877, surgeon Joseph Lister performed the first major surgerical operation under strict antiseptic conditions.
+It’s due to his contribution that King's has now come to possess a surgical unit that is on a level with the best facilities in Europe.

-In the early 1900s, the number of patients we treated from the centre of London decreased, and there was an increase in patients from Camberwell, Peckham and Brixton.
-So, following an Act of Parliament in 1904, the foundation stone was laid for our new hospital at Denmark Hill.
+In the early 1900s, the number of patients who were from the centre of London decreased significantly, whilst at the same time there was an increase in patients from Camberwell, Peckham and Brixton in south London.
+Due to this change in need, and following an Act of Parliament in 1904, the foundation stone was laid for the new hospital site at Denmark Hill.

-It's also a teaching hospital, and in 1993 we formed King’s College School of Medicine and Dentistry.
-We’re not only providing you with the highest standard of medical care, but we’re also training others to do the same.
+King's is also a teaching hospital, and in 1993 it formed King’s College School of Medicine and Dentistry, which trains individuals to offer the highest standard of medical and dental care.

 The hospital's areas of specialisation include: paediatric medicine, diabetes, blood cancers and sickle cell disease.
 It is also a major centre for heart and brain surgery, as well as foetal medicine.
 Its neurology department provides specialist care for patients with movement disorders, including Parkinson’s, dystonia, and progressive supranuclear palsy.

 As a Major Trauma Centre and Hyper Acute Stroke Unit for London, King's also provides people with life-saving treatment, which is available 24 hours a day, seven days a week.

 The King's Liver Unit is currently the best in the world.